The Association for Play Therapy (APT) provides official publications to its membership, in the form of:

 Why Play Therapy?
 Brochure

 A brochure to explain the value of play, play therapy, and credentialed play therapists to the public.
 Useful for parents, teachers and other mental health professionals.
 Brochures are available in packages of 25 in both English and Spanish via APT Store.
-Partially funded by GEICO.

 Disaster Activity Book for Kids - FREE Download